The Masters Review Anthology

 Publication Medium & Contest Frequency

 |Horror Horror||Open to all/most Subgenres.|

 - Open to all/most Styles, including: Literary, Mainstream.

 |Flash Fiction Flash Fiction||Up to 1,000 words.|

 |Short Story Short Story||1,000 - 5,000 words.|

 - Winner's Prize:

-- We do not list prize specifics.
+- We list broad pay categories rather than prize specifics.
 Check with the publisher for details.